-When considering bracken control, you need to think carefully why you are doing it and what you would like to achieve.
-Consider whether control is required and, if so, whether the objective is to manage existing populations, or to eradicate them.
+When considering bracken control, you need to think carefully about why you are doing it and what you would like to achieve.
+Consider whether control is required..
 Identify any sensitive areas and non-target species that might be adversely affected by bracken management.

-Bracken is a native plant, and you will not always want to eradicate it; sometimes you will want to maintain a patchy cover to benefit species associated with bracken.
-Consider what vegetation will replace bracken, and how to manage this vegetation recovery in the longer term.
+Bracken is a native plant, and you will not always want to control it; sometimes you will want to maintain a patchy cover to benefit species associated with bracken.
 If you decide to take no action, monitor the spread of bracken.

 Your control programme should consist of an initial treatment and repeated follow-up treatments.
-This applies to all forms of bracken treatment: manual, mechanised or chemical.
-Control measures can include manual (hand cutting, hand pulling), mechanical (cutting / rolling) and / or chemical control, as well as the use of livestock.
+This applies to manual and mechanised bracken treatment.
+Control measures can include manual (hand cutting, hand pulling) or mechanical (cutting/rolling/crushing), as well as the use of livestock.